SondreHauk/TTK4145-Sanntid/README.md

 ## Improve obstruction robustness
 As per now, when an elevator is obstructed, the primary reassigns its hall orders after `T_OBSTRUCTED_PIRMARY = 3 sec`.
 The elevator however, waits `T_OBSTRUCTED_LOCAL = 4 sec` before it deletes its hall orders.
 Alas, there is a time buffer of one second where the primary can reassign the orders before they are deleted.
 This is not very robust.
 If the delay between the obstruction event and the primarys detection of it is longer than one second, the active hall orders will be deleted before they are reassigned and thus permanently lost.
 This is bad.
 However, the corresponding hall lights will also turn off, and it is reasonable to expect that a client would push the hall button again, thus making a new hall request.

-## Reduse the transmission of unecessary overhead
+## Reduce the transmission of unecessary overhead
 As the worldview struct grew larger, the transmitter `bufSize` was increased to `4096` bytes instead of the initial `1024` bytes.
 This increase is probably not necessary.
 In stead the size of the worldview could be more dynamic, redusing unecessary overhead e.g. like an empty 4 x 4 matrix containing no orders.

 # Miscellaneous